-Discretizes the data into a regular grid (computes a binned approximation) using the multivariate linear binning technique described in Wand (1994).
+Discretizes the data into a regular grid (computes a binned approximation) using the simple and linear multivariate binning techniques described in Wand (1994).

 as.bin.data(object, ...)